Keyboard shortcuts

 This failure occurs when:

-Multiple alarms at once
+Multiple alarms (at once)

 Internet error: Eth0, Eth1 and/or GSM

-When a check on the interface connection (Eth0, Eth1[^note-touch] and/or GSM) fails, this can be reported as a system failure.
-A system failure occurs only at the interfaces ticked for Report as system failure.
-See Settings|General|Network: internet check for further explanation on setting up this system failure, internet detection and viewing the internet status of the various interfaces.
+If a check on the interface connection (Eth0, Eth11, and/or GSM) fails, the system can report this as a system failure.
+A system failure only occurs on interfaces selected for Report as system failure.
+See Settings | General | Network: internet check for further explanation on configuring this system failure, internet detection, and viewing the internet status of the various interfaces.

 Watchdog alarm